 Anxiety has taken over as the most significant obstacle to learning among Chris Doyle’s high school students at Avon Old Farms School in Connecticut.
 Some rack up absences because they feel overwhelmed by the day ahead, Doyle said.
 A teacher for 30 years, he has seen a profound shift toward constant self-evaluation that he associates with social media, YouTube, and even school grade portals sometimes checked dozens of times a day — things students have never before had to manage.

-Awareness of other people’s lives, even their private lives, is “kind of hyper right now,” Doyle said.
+“That kind of awareness of other people’s lives, even maybe what used to be considered other people’s private lives, is kind of hyper right now,” Doyle said.
 “And I don’t think that usually leaves most people feeling good, because nobody’s perfect and most kids feel very imperfect.”